jimjamesjimathy/jimjamesjimathy/README.md

-- 👋 Hi, I’m @jimjamesjimathy
+- 👋 Hi, I’m James Alan Mikal Kirkwood!
-- 👀 I’m interested in ...
-Learning everything I can about this amazing thing that is Coding.
+- 👀 I’m interested in Coding Coding Coding!.
 - 🌱 I’m currently learning ...
-To be a Full-stack Developer
+Multiple languages on my path to becoming a Full-stack Engineer.
 - 💞️ I’m looking to collaborate on ...
-Anything!
+Anything!!!
 - 📫 How to reach me ... jamesalanmikal@gmail.com

 <!---